 The SSA follows a 5-step procedure to determine if you qualify for benefits due to your arthritis condition.
 These 5 steps are as follows:

-When the SSA receives your application, they first determine whether you're currently working, and how much you’re earning from your work.
-If you are earning at least $1,170/month or more as of 2017, you can’t qualify for benefits because the SSA will determine that you’re able to perform substantial gainful activity.
+When the SSA receives your application, they first determine whether you're currently working and how much you’re earning from your work.
+If you are earning $1,220 per month or more as stated in the 2019 COLA, you can’t qualify for benefits because the SSA will determine that you’re able to perform substantial gainful activity.

 2. Residual Functional Capacity (RFC) Analysis

 The SSA also looks at how your arthritis is preventing you from carrying out daily activities that would be required in a work environment.
-Actions such as your ability to stand and walk for long periods, lift heavy objects, and bending or kneeling are assessed by the SSA from the medical records that you submit.
+Actions such as your ability to stand and walk for long periods, lift heavy objects, bend, or kneel are assessed by the SSA from your medical records and RFC form.
+Read more in our story How to File for Residual Functional Capacity.

 There are 4 medical listings kept by the SSA that are related to arthritis (explained in the next section).
-If you meet any of these listings, you can automatically qualify for disability benefits for arthritis.
+If you meet any of these medical factors you can automatically qualify for disability benefits for arthritis.

 4. Analyzing Past Work